Nikon P7000 Review

 The Nikon P7000 stores data on Secure Digital cards, including SDXC types, in either JPEG compressed or .NRW raw formats.
 For viewing images and movies on the latest high-def displays, the Nikon P7000 includes HDMI high-definition video output.
 The Nikon P7000 draws its power from a proprietary EN-EL14 lithium-ion battery pack.
 Battery life is rated at around 350 stills on a charge.

 The Nikon P7000 is priced at US$499.95.

 Finally entering the high-quality pocket digital camera market with a vengeance, the Nikon P7000 aims its finder squarely at the Canon G12, with the same size sensor, a similar shape and thickness, and a longer zoom lens.
 Well-established targets are easier to hit, and the Nikon P7000 seems to hit right at the core of what makes Canon's G-series cameras so popular, adding a few intriguing features along the way.

->

-> At the same time, the P7000 can be a frustratingly slow camera to use, more of which we'll discuss in the Shooter's Report below.
+At the same time, the P7000 can be a frustratingly slow camera to use, more of which we'll discuss in the Field Test below.

->

-> Look and feel.
+Look and feel.
 Rangefinder-style compact digital cameras are all the rage right now and the Nikon Coolpix P7000 is another digital model that brings to mind those analog street-shooters from yesteryear.